Empress Xiaoshurui

-Empress Xiaoshurui (孝淑睿皇后), of the Manchu Plain White Banner Hitara clan (喜塔臘氏) was a posthumous name bestowed to the wife and first empress consort of Yongyan, the Jiaqing Emperor.
-She was empress consort of Qing from 1796 until her death in 1797, having been empress for barely a year.
+Empress Xiaoshurui (孝淑睿皇后; 2 October 1760 – 5 March 1797), of the Manchu Plain White Banner Hitara clan was the first empress consort of the Jiaqing Emperor of China's Qing dynasty.
+She was empress consort from 1796 until her death in 1797, having been empress for barely a year.

 Life

 Family background

 Empress Xiaoshurui's personal name was not recorded in history.